brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - `-XX:+UnlockExperimentalVMOptions -XX:+UnlockDiagnosticVMOptions` simply unlock more flags to be used.
 These can be listed with the `-XX:+PrintFlagsFinal` and `-XX:+JVMCIPrintProperties` flags, see [Flag Dumps](Flag_Dumps)
 - `-server` tells Java to start as a throughput-optimized server, not a startup-time-optimized client.
 It *should* do this by default.
 - `-XX:+UseNUMA` enables optimizations for multisocket systems, if applicable.
 Not sure if this applies to MCM CPUs like Ryzen or Epyc.
-- `-XX:-DontCompileHugeMethods` allows huge methods to be compiled.
-Modded Minecraft has lots of these, and we don't care about more CPU or code cache, we just want the Minecraft threads to run faster.
+- `-XX:-DontCompileHugeMethods` Allows huge methods to be compiled.
+Modded Minecraft has lots of these, and we don't care about higher background compiler CPU usage.
-- `-XX:+UseStringDeduplication` This should save a bit of memory for "free," and reducing memory is always good.
+- `-XX:+UseStringDeduplication` This should save a bit of memory for "free.".
 It works in ZGC and G1GC in Java 18.
 - `-XX:+UseFastUnorderedTimeStamps` Avoid system calls for getting the time.
 The impact of this will vary per system, but we aren't really concerned with logging timestamp accuracy.
-- `-XX:+UseCriticalJavaThreadPriority` *Nothing* should preempt the Minecraft thread.
+- `-XX:+UseCriticalJavaThreadPriority` *Nothing* should preempt the Minecraft threads.
 GC and Compiler threads can wait.
 - `-XX:+OmitStackTraceInFastThrow` Minecraft throws a ton of "safe" errors we don't want to spend CPU tracing.
 - `-XX:ThreadPriorityPolicy=1` Hook into the OS's threading policy.
-Some JDKs emable this by default, but some don't.
+Some JDKs enable this by default, but some don't.
 - `-XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`: Optimizes G1GC's concurrent collection: https://research.spec.org/icpe_proceedings/2014/p111.pdf
-- `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the conncurrent G1GC threads, not the pauses.
+- `-XX:G1RSetUpdatingPauseTimePercent=0`: We want *all* this work to be done in the G1GC concurrent threads, not the pauses.
 - `-XX:G1HeapWastePercent=18` Don't bother collecting from old gen until its above this percent.
 This avoids triggering slower "mixed" young generation GCs, and is fine since Minecraft (with sufficient memory) doesn't fill the old gen that fast.
 Idea from: https://www.reddit.com/r/Minecraft/comments/k9zb7m/tuning_jvm_gc_for_singleplayer/
 - `-XX:GCTimeRatio=99` As a goal, 1% of CPU time should be spent on garbage collection.
 Default is 12, which seems way too low.
 - `-XX:AllocatePrefetchStyle=3` Cache-align prefetches.
-This seems to break ZGC, hence its only enabled for Graal.
+Tested on ARM/x86, but it seems to break ZGC, hence its only enabled for Graal.
 - `-Dgraal.LoopRotation=true` A non default optimization, will probably be default soon.
 - `-Dgraal.TuneInlinerExploration=1` Spend more time making inlining decisions.
-For Minecraft, we want the compiler to be as slow and aggressive as possible.
+For Minecraft, we want the C2 compiler to be as slow and aggressive as possible.
-- Most other graal arguments are enabled by default, and are either there as a sanity check, debugging or a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).
+- Most other -`Dgraal` arguments are enabled by default, and are either there as a sanity check, debugging or a failsafe (if, for instance, someone unknowingly disables JVCMI with some other flag).

 Flags Under Consideration:
 ======